How to Remove a News Article from Google | The Discoverability Company

 Will reaching out to a reporter directly help get an article removed or corrected?

-It can, especially at smaller outlets where reporters retain editorial control over their own published work.
-Approach the conversation with documentation, not emotion.
-A reporter who published incomplete information about a resolved legal matter may be willing to update the article or flag it for the editor, but aggressive or threatening outreach almost always backfires and can draw renewed attention to the story.
+It can help at smaller outlets where reporters retain editorial control over their work.
+Approach the conversation with documentation.
+A reporter who published incomplete information about a resolved legal matter may be willing to update the article or flag it for the editor.
+Aggressive or threatening outreach usually backfires and draws renewed attention to the story.

 What makes a suppression campaign actually work against a strong news site?

 Domain authority is the primary factor.
-A single article on a high-authority domain like a regional newspaper is hard to displace with one or two weak blog posts.
-Effective suppression requires building five to ten optimized properties, each targeting the same name or keyword, spread across LinkedIn, authoritative press outlets, industry publications, and owned web assets.
-Consistency in publishing and earning inbound links to those properties over three to six months is what moves the needle.
+A single article on a high-authority domain like a regional newspaper is hard to displace.
+Effective suppression requires building optimized properties targeting the same name or keyword across authoritative platforms and owned web assets.
+Consistency in publishing and earning inbound links to those properties is what creates movement.

 How long does it realistically take to push a negative news article off Google's first page through suppression?

-Timelines vary based on the publication's domain authority and how frequently your name is searched, but most suppression campaigns show measurable movement within 3 to 6 months.
-Older articles from high-authority outlets like major metro dailies take longer than pieces from low-traffic local blogs.
-We've seen clients go from a damaging result sitting in position 2 to it falling to page 3 within 90 days when a strong portfolio of new content was published quickly.
-Realistically, plan for 6 to 12 months for a durable, stable outcome.
+Timelines vary based on the publication's domain authority and how frequently your name is searched.
+Older articles from high-authority outlets take longer to move than pieces from low-traffic local blogs.
+We focus on building a strong portfolio of new content quickly.
+Realistically, plan for a sustained effort to achieve a durable outcome.

 How long does it realistically take to push a negative news article off Google's first page through suppression?

 Timelines vary based on the authority of the publication and how competitive your name is as a search term.
-For individuals with a relatively uncommon name and a negative article from a regional outlet, we've seen first-page displacement happen in 60 to 120 days when a concentrated content-building campaign is underway.
-For articles from high-authority national outlets, the process typically runs 6 to 18 months.
+Individuals with a relatively uncommon name and a negative article from a regional outlet often see movement faster than those dealing with high-authority national outlets.
 The suppression strategy works by accumulating domain authority across multiple positive assets.
-That's not a one-time action.
-It's an ongoing process, and consistency is what drives results.
+This is an ongoing process.
+Consistency drives results.

 Ready to take control of your online presence?